Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: Preliminaries

 $(X,r)$ is \emph{the trivial solution} on $X$ if $r(x,y)=(y,x)$ for all $x, y \in X$. \end{dfn} \begin{rmk} \cite{ESS} Let $(X,r)$ be quadratic set.
 Then $r$ obeys the YBE, that is $(X,r)$ is a braided set {\em iff} the following three conditions hold for all $x,y,z \in X$:

 The map $r$ is involutive {\em iff}

 \end{rmk}

-\begin{convention} In this paper we shall always assume that $(X, r)$ is nondegenerate. "\emph{A solution}" means "\emph{a non-degenerate symmetric set}" $(X,r)$, where $X$ is a set of arbitrary cardinality. \end{convention} As a notational tool, we shall identify the sets $X^{\times m}$ of ordered $m$-tuples, $m \geq 2,$ and $X^m,$ the set of all monomials of length $m$ in the free monoid $\asX$.
+\begin{convention} In this paper "\emph{A solution of YBE}", or simply "\emph{a solution}" means "\emph{a non-degenerate symmetric set}" $(X,r)$, where $X$ is a set of arbitrary cardinality. \end{convention} As a notational tool, we shall identify the sets $X^{\times m}$ of ordered $m$-tuples, $m \geq 2,$ and $X^m,$ the set of all monomials of length $m$ in the free monoid $\asX$.
+We shall use also notation $\cdot r(x,y):= xy$.
 Sometimes for simplicity we shall write $r(xy)$ instead of $r(x,y)$.

 \begin{dfn} \cite{GI04, GIM08} To each quadratic set $(X,r)$ we associate canonically algebraic objects generated by $X$ and with quadratic relations $\Re =\Re(r)$ naturally determined as

 The monoid $S =S(X, r) = \langle X ; \; \Re(r) \rangle$ with a set of generators $X$ and a set of defining relations $ \Re(r)$ is called \emph{the monoid associated with $(X, r)$}.
 The \emph{group $G=G(X, r)= G_X$ associated with} $(X, r)$ is defined analogously.
 For an arbitrary fixed field $\textbf{k}$, \emph{the} \textbf{k}-\emph{algebra associated with} $(X ,r)$ is defined as